tk421bsod/maximilian/README.md

 Most commits are tested, but sometimes things will break.
 Use the `release` branch if you want a stable release.

+If you're interested in hosting this yourself, check out HOSTING.md.

 Want 1.0 release notes?
 See https://gist.github.com/TK421bsod/2980fa67a9a5f925e7cdfb9f083a5c3b